 I’m not into spoilers, so read on without fear.

 Gretchen gets a smack on the hand for going against the boss man and afterwards, she needs to catch a plane back to Washington to receive her proper spanking.

 Once on the plane, she argues over assigned seating and gets upgraded to business class from coach.
 She hardly gets to unwrap her business class goody bag before the weedy little guy next to her whispers "the plane's being hijacked."
 He needs her help.

 Who's in it?

-- Dolph Lundgren – To be honest, I’ve only seen him star in movies I don’t really rate all that much but every action movie needs a tough guy and he is again playing said, tough guy.
-(In case you didn't know - he is in Rocky, I apologise to all the Rocky fans out there, however, I’m not a fan of that franchise.)
+- Dolph Lundgren: To be honest, I’ve only seen him star in movies I didn’t like but every action movie needs a tough guy.
+He again plays said tough guy.
+(In case you didn't know, he‘s in Rocky.
+I apologise to all the Rocky fans out there, however, I’m not a fan of that franchise.)

 My Thoughts on Altitude